Sedrowow/cc_pos/README.md

 # Point of Sale using lua for Computer Craft

-In order to run an effective shop, a custommer must find it easy purchase items.
-This computer craft software should enable a player to set up a shop that allows multiple items to be sold for prices that are governed by the 'value' of items that the shop keeper can set.
+In order to run an effective shop, a customer must find it easy to purchase items.
+This computer craft software should enable a player to set up a shop that allows multiple items to be sold for prices that are governed by the 'value' of items that the shopkeeper can set.

 ## Requirements